Team-GhostLand/GhostLand7/README.md

 ## The Datapack
-[THIS SECTION IS TODO]
+We have a datapack embedded within this modpack.
+Currently, it does this:
+* Allows Geocluster to generate vanilla ores.

+### Planned:
+In general, to build a more cohesive experience.
+More specifically - do so by:
+* Adding a Patchouli guidebook
+* Properly configureing cross-mod recipies, so the pack doesn't feel like just a bunch of crudely mixed-together crap held together with hopes and prayers, but rather a cohesive creative experience.
+Ties together with the point above.
+* Integrating Pufferfish skill trees with both Origins (none of the trees we have installed currently use Puffer x Origins) and our vision for the pack, in general (rn, we have several trees installed, that all basically do the same thing - while also none of them work with Ghostland particularly well - they should all be replaced by a single, cohesive tree).
+* *Maybe* integrating together Bounties and DnT? (if anyone will be brave enough to attempt this)
+* Swaping Geocluster ores for proper modded ores.

+### Resourcepack
+Also, it would be nice to build a resourcpack to complement the datapack - for a menu panorama (I'm pretty sure FM only uses static images, but a ,moving panorama (using vanilla mechanics) would be great), but mostly for translations.
+Ideas right now:
+* Fix a translation bug in Seteve's Realistic Sleep
+* Rename Numismatic's currency to „Cebulions”

 ## Cumulative list of altered configs

 ### Known TODOs
 There will, for certain, be more.
 These are just some things that came to my mind on the spot.
-* **DON'T FORGET** to update BCC every time the *major* version number changes (ie. 7-ALPHA, 7-BETA, 7.0, 7.1, ... - but *not* 7a24, 7b6, 7.0.0, 7.0.1)
 * FancyMenu (incl.
 Remove GFARB; Main menu panorama)
-* Patchouli
-* Use a datapack to properly configure cross-mod recipies (and loottables, if it turns out that chests feel too cluttered, which apparently (according to a recent discussion with Tymuś and - frankly - my own experience, too, now that I think about it) was a problem on GL6), so the pack doesn't feel like just a bunch of crudely mixed-together crap held together with hopes and prayers, but rather a cohesive creative experience.
-Ties together with the point above (about a guidebook).
 * Bind-pizzeria (incl. a link to a LOOREEEEE repository - see: [pending election](#pending-elections) about roleplay)
-* Do something with Puffer's skill trees (we have too many of them rn, while none of them use Origins x Puffer)
 * DiscordRCP
-* Custom resourcepack (like for Cebuliony and stuff)
 * Sparse Structures for modded structures
 * Disable Simple VC groups (we have radios for that)
-* Enable "visited=don't show again" for Structure Credits
 * Add the modpack icon into our files (won't be auto-applied, but this way, people will at least have the option to enable it themselves), preferably in such a way that it also works as a server icon, without needing to set one explicitly
 * Clear configs for mods that are no longer with us (eg. ~~Geocluster~~ ~~*that's gone now, but there are a lot more removed mods from that 7a23 update, that left their configs behing*~~ *Geocluster is back, and so are some mods from 7a23 - but now 7a26 has a lot of deleted stuff*)
-* Populate `initial-enabled-packs` and **configure default world type** (otherwise BetterEnd/BetterNether will not work) in `server.properties` *(also, do something about auth/whitelist)*
 * Finish Geocluster's and EMI's config
 * Configure starting kits to combine immersion with practicality
+* Do something about auth/whitelist (ideally via some sort of Discord integration becasue a `/login` command (like via the AuthMe Paper plugin, etc.) is a pathetic non-solution - it will annoy the hell out of everybody who actually paid for the game, which is **literally everone** in our playerbase, except one guy) or server-seeker will *eventuallY* find this repo and, get our datapack, and probably ~~server-~~seek revenge for calling them a script-kiddie.

+#### Don't forget about those TODOs!
+Things that - for one reason or another - are exceptionally easy to forget:
+* Update BCC every time the *major* version number changes (ie. 7-ALPHA, 7-BETA, 7.0, 7.1, ... - but *not* 7a24, 7b6, 7.0.0, 7.0.1)
+* Enable "visited=don't show again" for Structure Credits
+* Populate `initial-enabled-packs` and `level-seed`, and configure `level-type` (otherwise a lot of structures won't generate and we'll not have that cool seed that MidnightSP found, and BetterEnd/BetterNether will not work) in `server.properties`

 ### Vanilla
 * polski (auto)